primcharlin/nailedit/README.md

     Click on a nail to apply the selected color or decoration.
     Switch between tool categories using the panel on the right.
     Reset or finish your design using the bottom control buttons.
+    In Freestyle mode: preview your final look and save it as an image.

   - Challenge: Match the reference nail design within the time limit.
 Your score depends on how accurate your design is.
+    Click on a nail to apply the selected color or decoration.
+    Switch between tool categories using the panel on the right.
     In Challenge mode: press **Done** to see your score.
-    In Freestyle mode: preview your final look and save it as an image.

 ## 🎯 Purpose